hydaline-code/hydaline-code/README.md

 - 😄 Pronouns: SHE

-- ⚡ Fun fact: LOVE JOKES
+- ⚡ Fun fact: LOVE TO DRAW AND DO PHOTOGRAPHY